Plan Your Shanghai Trip

 Go for fresh ones, they are way better.
 Don’t be afraid to wait a few minutes for the good stuff.

-Huangpu River cruise: Personally, I think you can skip the river cruise during the day.
+Huangpu River cruise: Personally, I think you can skip it during the day.
 Just take the ferry to the other side, which is so cheap, enjoy the view from the ferry, and walk along the Huangpu River on the other side.
 Plus, you’ll also have to take the ferry back (who knew!)
-So you’ll go over the river twice anyway.
-Unless you take a taxi, of course.
+So you’ll go over the river twice anyway unless you take a taxi, of course.

 A river cruise in the evening from 6 pm in the winter or 7 pm in the summer will be worth it tho, since that is when the light show starts.